AlibabaCloudDocs/ecs/intl.en-US/Instance/Instance families.md

 Features

--   Offloads a large number of virtualization features to dedicated hardware with the use of the third-generation SHENLONG architecture to provide predictable and consistent ultra-high performance and reduce virtualization overheads.
+-   Offloads a large number of virtualization features to dedicated hardware with the use of the SHENLONG architecture to provide predictable and consistent ultra-high performance and reduce virtualization overheads.
 -   Compute:
     -   Offers a CPU-to-memory ratio of 1:8.
     -   Uses 2.5 GHz Intel® Xeon® Platinum 8269CY \(Cascade Lake\) processors that deliver a turbo frequency of 3.2 GHz for consistent computing performance.
     -   Allows you to enable or disable Hyper-Threading.

         **Note:** By default, Hyper-Threading is enabled on ECS instances.
-For more information, see [Customize CPU options](/intl.en-US/Instance/Manage instances/Customize CPU options.md).
+For more information, see [Customize CPU options](/intl.en-US/Instance/Manage instances/Customize CPU options/Customize CPU options.md).

 -   Storage:
     -   Is an instance family in which all instances are I/O optimized.